 We have temporarily closed our facilities to protect our volunteers, members and the public, and to assist with the wider efforts to contain the COVID-19 outbreak.

+The History Research Centre will be closed to the public until further notice.
 Our volunteers will continue to handle requests for information and research.
 Please contact us via email at email@example.com.
-The telephone has a message system but monitoring will be irregular so it won’t be the best option.
+The telephone has an answering system but it will not be monitored regularly so it will be better to send an email.